In an Emergency

 • Have any concerns about the safety of your gas supply.

-Please note that GasNet will not charge for attending a call out or making safe any situation so if you are in any doubt about any situation call us, we are just a phone call away.
+Please note that GasNet will not charge for attending a call out or making a situation safe so if you are in any doubt call us, we are just a phone call away.

 What to do in a Gas Emergency